Independent Study

 • MAJOR/MINOR/CERTIFICATE CREDIT: The Director of Undergraduate Studies for the department or the Certificate Program Director determines if your independent study will count towards the major, minor or certificate.

-• STUDY ABROAD: If you are interested in doing an Independent Study during a Study Abroad experience, please see the Duke Abroad Handbook.
+• STUDY AWAY: If you are interested in completing an Independent Study during a Study Away experience, please see the Duke Abroad Handbook.